Last Updated on December 1, 2020 by Oddmund Groette

 - You can save time.
 You’re not worrying about your trades, you simply execute what the rules tell you to do, and thus freeing time to explore and research other potential strategies.
 If you have a full-time job mechanical trading is strongly advised.
 If you find many trading edges you can trade a lot of strategies automatically without spending more time on the trades.
 You have to look at trading as a business (and time is money).

 - Mechanical trading helps you to think in terms of probabilities.
 When you understand this, you can better grasp the concept of the law of big numbers.
 Over a large sample of trades, where one trade is very uncertain, the variability of the end result can be drastically reduced if you have many trades.

-The drawbacks is that you have to quantify data to make rules.
-Obviously that takes time.
-Second, the system has to be adjusted from time to time, so-called post analysis.
+The drawback is that you have to quantify data to make rules.
+Obviously, that takes time.
+Second, the system has to be adjusted from time to time, so-called post-analysis.
 And last but not least, it only works if you want to spend a lot of time making a system.
 But overall, anyone who is good with numbers can make some good strategies with some experience.

-A complete mechanical trading system involves the following: what markets to trade, when to buy (or go short), how big position, when to exit a position and perhaps implement a stop loss.
+A complete quantified mechanical trading system involves the following: what markets to trade when to buy (or go short), how big a position, when to exit a position and perhaps implement a stop loss.
 Before you design a system you need to set your objectives, which markets you are going to trade and your timeframe.

 - Entry: at which level will you buy or short.
 This has to be precise: either put in a bid order or a market order.

-- Exit: You either exit like in point 4, or you exit “normally” either for example at at the open or close.
+- Exit: You either exit like in point 4 or you exit “normally” either for example at the open or close.

 When you have designed a mechanical system, it does not require much time to trade it.
-However, to make one requires a lot of time.
-But for most traders this is probably the best route to go to become consistent in trading.
+However, making one requires a lot of time.
+But for most traders, this is probably the best route to go to become consistent in trading.